ros-industrial/error_resolution_diagnoser_ros2/README.md

     $ sudo apt-get install libcpprest-dev
     ```

+3. Install ROS 2's launch testing framework if it is not installed already using `apt-get`:

+    ```
+    $ sudo apt-get install ros-< ROSDISTRO >-launch-testing*
+    ```

+   Here < ROSDISTRO > stands for your ROS 2 distribution such as `dashing` or `eloquent`.

-2. Change to your `src` folder of the ROS 2 workspace directory.
+4. Change to your `src` folder of the ROS 2 workspace directory.
 Generally it is as follows:

     ```
     $ cd ~/ros2_ws/src
     ```

-3. Clone the repo:
+5. Clone the repo:

     ```git
     $ git clone https://github.com/cognicept-admin/rosrect-listener-agent-ros2
     ```

-4. Change to your `ros2_ws` folder:
+6. Change to your `ros2_ws` folder:

     ```
     $ cd ..
     ```

-5. Issue `colcon build` to build the ROS node:
+7. Issue `colcon build` to build the ROS node:

     ```
     $ colcon build --symlink-install
     ```

-6. Check if node has built correctly and registered using `ros2 pkg`:
+8. Check if node has built correctly and registered using `ros2 pkg`:

     ```
     $ ros2 pkg list | grep rosrect